-The University's investments in foundations include the Bradford Educational Foundation, the Johnstown Educational Foundation, and the UPG (University of Pittsburgh at Greensburg) Foundation (the foundations).
-The purpose of the foundations is to receive, administer, and distribute property exclusively for the benefit of each respective regional campus.
-Each foundation is governed by a board, with a majority of members being non-University employees.
-As such, the University does not exercise control of the foundations.
-However, due to the foundations being financially interrelated to the University, the University recognizes the net assets and its share of the annual change in net assets of the foundations.
+The University's foundation assets include the Bradford Educational Foundation (BEF).
+The BEF is a 509(a)(3) Type III supporting organization whose sole purpose is to receive, administer, and distribute property for the benefit of the University of Pittsburgh Bradford campus.
+The BEF is governed by an independent board of directors, with the majority of members being non-University members.
+Although the University does not exercise control of the BEF, all assets held by the BEF are held for the financial benefit of the University.
+As such, the consolidated financial statements include the net assets and annual change in net assets of the BEF.